Netherton, West Midlands: Notable buildings

 The local parish church, St Andrew's, was consecrated in 1830 and is situated on Netherton Hill, the highest point in Netherton.
 It was originally a chapel-at-ease to St Thomas's of Dudley, only becoming Netherton's parish church in 1844.
 The church is surrounded by the gravestones of many of the former residents of the area.
 The churchyard also contains the mass unmarked graves of the victims of cholera that struck Dudley in 1831 and 1832.

-Possibly the most notable public building in Netherton is the Victorian Netherton Arts Centre on Northfield Road, which serves as a performance venue for the area.
+Possibly the most notable public building in Netherton is the Victorian Netherton Arts Centre on Northfield Road, which served as a performance venue for the area and a home for Dudley Little Theatre since 1947 until 2020 when it has been abandoned by DPA.
 A fire station and a number of police houses were constructed at the same time on an adjacent site, though these buildings have since been converted for commercial and community use.

 Another local landmark is the Old Swan pub on the A459 Halesowen Road.
 The current building dates from the 1860s, but there has been a pub on the site since at least 1835.
 It has been known as Ma Pardoe's since the interwar years, as its long-term landlady was Doris Clare Pardoe (born 1899), who owned it until her death in 1984 at the age of 85.
 Such was its fame among lovers of real ale, that when the pub came up for sale in 1985, a company was set up by CAMRA to purchase and run the pub.
 Although this company was short-lived, the pub and brewery survived and is now one of only a handful of pubs in the West Midlands that still brews beer on its own premises.
 As well as for its beer, the pub is known for its decor including a ceiling decorated with vitreous enamelled iron plates.
 The pub has been designated a Grade II listed building.

 Two old landmarks of Netherton can be viewed at the Black Country Living Museum - Harold Emile Doo's chemist shop and Providence Church.